piedoom/doomy.org/content/creating-an-audio-plugin-with-rust-vst.md

             // Used by hosts to differentiate between plugins.
             unique_id: 1337,

-            // We don't need inputs, but we're putting one in anyways because of a weird
+            // We don't need inputs
-            // thing with `zip`.
-            inputs: 2,
+            inputs: 0,

             // We do need two outputs though.
 This is default, but let's be
             // explicit anyways.